 - Making documents look more professional without complex design

 Many users try to draw lines manually or insert shapes, which often leads to alignment issues.
-The methods below are cleaner and easier to manage.
+The two methods below show how to add lines in Word that stay clean and easy to manage.

 Step 1: Insert a Table